pranaysingh-27/superstore_sales/README.md

 - The product "Canon imageCLASS 2200 Advanced Copier" brought over 14% of the profit (from over 1700 total products).
 - The highest profit was recorded in October and December.
 But it dipped significantly in November month of both years.
 - Profit was very high in October even though sales were low.
-- Profit was very low in November even though sales were good .
+- Profit was very low in November even though sales were good.
 - Profit in March 2020 was significantly high compared to the previous year.
 But dipped in April 2020.

 > Sales Forecast:
-- Forecasted average sales is around 5k per day for first 15 days in January 2021.
+- Forecasted average sales is around 5k per day for the first 15 days in January 2021.

 ![Screenshot 2024-03-06 203242](https://github.com/pranaysingh-27/superstore_sales/assets/143386107/ea87c04d-798d-4e80-a86b-d1cb54b63d4e)